adam-hanna/bcrypt-test/README.md

 # Example of not copying node_modules to Docker container

-This example repo shows why it is important to not copy node_modules folder to a docker container.
+This example repo shows why it is important to not copy `node_modules` folder to a docker container.

-In this example, the `bcrypt` package installation requires source compilation and will not run properly in all scenarios with the pre-built binaries included in the dev computer's `node_modules` folder.
+In this example, the `bcrypt` package installation requires source compilation and will not run properly in all scenarios with the pre-built binaries included on the dev computer's `node_modules` folder.

 ## Steps to reproduce